KurtzmanLab/SSTMap/README.md

 pip install git+git://github.com/kurtzmanlab/sstmap.git#egg=sstmap
 ```

-You can also download the package manually from GitHub, unzip it, navigate into the package, and execute the command:
+You can also download the package manually from GitHub, unzip it, navigate into the directory, and execute the command:

 ```bash
 git clone git@github.com:KurtzmanLab/SSTMap.git